Oil is an energy source that all countries need it, how much oil is left on earth? Is this energy source endless?

 On the other hand, oil also causes air pollution problems which may affect the weather and cleanliness of the air.

-Thank you for reading, if you like with this article, please share to your social media.
+Thank you for reading, if you like this article, please share it on your social media.

 Are you ready to start trading?